 This GIF that’s on their product page shows the convenience of having a charger built into your luggage - and it does so in a humorous way.

-With no words, Away bring a little humour into a pretty dry product - luggage.
+With no words, Away brings a little humour into a pretty dry product - luggage.

-This sets them miles apart from all their other competition.
+This sets them miles apart from all their other competition (no pun intended).

 Your product packaging is the only piece of marketing that reaches 100% of your customers.